Hugh Broughton: Slights under James I

 In 1603 he preached before Henry Frederick, Prince of Wales, at Oatlands, on the Lord's Prayer.
 He soon returned to Middelburg, and became preacher there to the English congregation.
-This was written in the month following the king's letter (22 July) appointing fifty-four learned men for the revision of the translation of the Bible.
+This was written in the month following King James I's letter (22 July) appointing fifty-four scholars for the revision of the translation of the Bible.
 Broughton's old adversary, Rainolds, had been more successful than he in pressing upon the authorities the need of a revision, and when the translators were appointed, Broughton, to his intense chagrin, was not included among them.
+The translation committee would work from 1604 to 1611, with the result being the Authorised Version, later known as the King James Version (KJV).

 Subsequently, he criticised the new translation unsparingly, after his manner.
 His bitter pamphlet against Richard Bancroft did not improve his recognition as a scholar.
 Ben Jonson satirised him in Volpone (1605), and especially in The Alchemist (1610).
 He continued to write and publish assiduously.
 His translation of the Book of Job (1610) he dedicated to the king.

 Return to England and death

 In 1611 he was suffering from consumption.
 He made his last voyage to England, arriving at Gravesend in November.
 He told his friends he had come to die, and wished to die in Shropshire, where his old pupil Sir Rowland Cotton had a seat.
 His strength, however, was not equal to the journey.
 He wintered in London, and in the spring removed to Tottenham.
-Here he lingered till autumn, in the house of Benet, a Cheapside linen draper.
+Here he lingered until autumn, in the house of Benet, a Cheapside linen draper.
 His death occurred on 4 August 1612.
 He was buried in London, at St. Antholin's, on 7 August, James Speght preaching his funeral sermon.
 He had married a niece of his pupil, Alexander Top, named Lingen.